Create your AI that knows when to say "I don't know." Try it on your data →

 The following are the limitations of uploading documents to ChatGPT:

-• Limited File Formats: ChatGPT supports a narrow range of file formats such as PDF, DOCX, and TXT, which might need to be revised for all business needs.
+• Limited File Formats: ChatGPT supports common document formats such as PDF, DOCX, and TXT, but that narrow set may not cover every business workflow.

 • Security Concerns: Basic document upload functionalities may lack advanced security measures, potentially putting sensitive data at risk.